scolcoin/Token-Scolcoin-SCOL/docs/white-paper.md

 # Referral by Investment
 The liquidity fund commissioners when registering their guests who carry out the process will have a direct commission to their wallets in native scolcoin of 3% to 15% of the investment made to the fund.

-# Table:
+# Table Direct References Poolbep20:
-* Commission 15% for amounts less than $ 1,000 USDT
+* Commission 10% for amounts between $1,000 and $3,000 USDT
-* 10% commission for amounts between $ 1,000 and $ 3,000 USDT
+* Commission 5% for amounts between $3,001 and $10,000 USDT
-* Commission 5% for amounts between $ 3,001 and $ 10,000 USDT
+* Commission 3% for amounts between $10,001 and $20,000 USDT
-* Commission 3% for amounts over $ 10,001 USDT
+* Commission 1% for amounts greater than $30,001 USDT
-* Note: all commissions are paid in Scolcoin (SCOL) Nativo
+## Note: all commissions are paid in Scolcoin (SCOL) Native

 ## Developed